A journey in the lands of the Mighty Tatras. Clans of corrupt lords, vile beasts and mischievous spirits strive for domination.

 You can reveal Alliance Tiles through the Negotiate (5.5) action to have more information before going into negotiations.

-If the demanded resource has to come from another allied Area, you need to discard a card for supplying each resource.
+If the demanded resource has to come from another allied Area that is only connected through one or more enemy areas, you need to discard a card for supplying each resource.
 It can be supplied by:

 By making it to the ruler’s government, you form an alliance.
 Flip the coin on the area to the ally side (white background).
 Take an Alliance bonus tile from the bag.
 Place it on any of the four Battle/Alliance tile bonus spaces your player board.
 This bonus tile is now active for the remainder of the game.

-If there are more than four tiles, you may place the tile on top of a current tile.
+If there are more than four tiles, you may place the tile on top of a current tile or discard it.

 If you fail to meet the demands, immediately move your band out of the Ruler's area to any adjacent area.